crossplane/crossplane/docs/design/resource-model.md

   name: rds-instance-445
   namespace: conductor-system
 spec:
-  # the following is desired configuration of the concrete resource.
+  # the following is configuration of the concrete resource.
 The configuration
   # will be used when provisioning the external resource in AWS.
   engine: mysql
   version: 5.9
   masterUsername: masteruser
   instance-type: db.m4.xlarge
+  preferredMaintenanceWindow: weekly
+  autoMinorVersionUpgrade: true
+  multizone: true
   vpc: vpc-223-551
-  securityGroups:
+  vpcSecurityGroups:
     - sg-2323-4445
     - sg-2323-4445
-  multizone: true
-  # this specifies what happens to this resource when it's no longer used by the abstract resource
-  rebindPolicy: Delete
-  # an optional resource class name that is used during dynamic provisioning of an abstract
-  # resource.
-The class identifies a "profile" of an concrete resource.
-  resourceClass: performance
-  # the following are generic capabilities of this resource.
-They are not tied to the kind of
-  # resource like MySQL or RDS.
-Instead they represent quantities, cost and other generic
-  # that can be used by a scheduler.
-  capabilities:
-    capacity:
-      storage: 50Gi
-    region: north-america
-    cost: free-tier
 ```

 There can be multiple concrete resources that implement the abstract one.
 For example, let's look at another concrete resource for a CloudSQL instance in GCP: